batden/elluminate/README.md

 # elluminate

 > [!IMPORTANT]
-> The legacy directory "e26" in use until now for the source folders has been renamed to "enlighten".
+> _The legacy directory "e26", which was used until now for the source folders, has been renamed "enlighten".
 > Our existing users will have to uninstall their current Enlightenment environment if the deprecated
 > directory name is still present.
-> Please use the version V17.4 of the extinguish script before reinstalling the environment.
+> Please use version V17.4 of the EXTINGUISH script before reinstalling the environment.
-> Sorry for the inconvenience.
+> Sorry for the inconvenience._

 This is a premium Bash script for building, installing, or updating Enlightenment on Ubuntu 22.04 LTS.